 Meander in the corner, meander as drawing on A4 paper, as b/w collage, meander on canvas, and even as a mural in public space, left to erosion under the influence of the weather or because of painting over.

 In his pencil drawings, he tried to banish light from the surface and reach absolute darkness.

 Endless Repetition Creates Seductive Rhythm

-It is not possible to talk about just one of Knifer’s paintings because meander is continued.
+It is not possible to talk about just one of Knifer’s paintings because the meander is continued.
 There are thousands of minimally different variants of meander in which the flow of direction is entirely irrelevant.
 Monotonous repeating of equal or similar elements creates a specific rhythm that had also determined him as a person.
 “An escalation of uniformity and monotony,” as defined by Knifer himself.
 He had chosen to equalize the practice of painting with the course of his life.
-In 1950s, he started to write Banal Diaries, a collection of observations from his daily life.
+In the 1950s, he started to write Banal Diaries, a collection of observations from his daily life.
 In this way, he repeated the monotony of his meanders in his texts.

-Although to the shape of meander symbolic meanings were always ascribed, most commonly it symbolized infinity and eternal flow of all things, Knifer explicitly renounces any symbolical and allegorical extension.
+Although to the shape of meander symbolic meanings were always ascribed, most commonly it symbolized infinity and the eternal flow of all things, Knifer explicitly renounces any symbolical and allegorical extension.
 In his work meanders are not at all essential content.

 What was it he was doing?
 Was it a classical form of constructivism, colorist constructivism or kinetic constructivism?
 As the author himself said, labeling is unnecessary.
 It is what it is: a painting without identity that, through endless repetition, strives towards absurdity.